damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/03-login-logout.md

 }
 ```

-The method also takes `configId` and `authOptions` parameters if needed.
+The method also takes `configId` and `logoutAuthOptions` parameters if needed.

 ### `logoffLocal()`